Last updated: May 2026

 For a long time, free shipping felt like a cheat code.
 You added a banner.
 You set a threshold.
 Conversion went up.
 That math is changing.

 Free shipping still works.
 You just need to be more strategic about where you can afford to offer it and where you need transparent pricing instead.
-If you manufacture in Asia and sell to North America or Europe, here is how to rethink your shipping promise so it survives both rising costs and customer expectations.
+If you manufacture in Asia and sell to North America or Europe, here's how to rethink your shipping promise so it survives both rising costs and customer expectations.

 Not every order can support free shipping anymore.
 The brands that navigate this well think about it in three decision layers, not a single blanket policy.